robertorcosta/azure-docs.pt-br/articles/cognitive-services/QnAMaker/Concepts/confidence-score.md

 Quando várias respostas tiverem uma pontuação de confiança semelhante, é provável que a consulta tenha sido muito genérica e, portanto, com correspondências com probabilidades iguais com várias respostas.
 Tente estruturar melhor suas perguntas e respostas para que cada entidade QnA tenha uma intenção distinta.

-## <a name="confidence-score-differences"></a>Diferenças de pontuação de confiança
+## <a name="confidence-score-differences-between-test-and-production"></a>Confidence score differences between test and production
 A pontuação de confiança de resposta pode alterar pouco entre o teste e a versão publicada da base de dados de conhecimento, mesmo se o conteúdo for o mesmo.
-Isso ocorre porque o conteúdo do teste e a base de dados de conhecimento publicado estão localizados em diferentes índices de Pesquisa Cognitiva do Azure.
+This is because the content of the test and the published knowledge base are located in different Azure Cognitive Search indexes.

+The test index holds all the QnA pairs of your knowledge bases.
+When querying the test index, the query applies to the entire index then results are restricted to the partition for that specific knowledge base.
+If the test query results are negatively impacting your ability to validate the knowledge base, you can:
+* organize your knowledge base using one of the following:
+    * 1 resource restricted to 1 KB: restrict your single QnA resource (and the resulting Azure Cognitive Search test index) to a single knowledge base.
+    * 2 resources - 1 for test, 1 for production: have two QnA Maker resources, using one for testing (with its own test and  production indexes) and one for product (also having its own test and production indexes)
+* and, always use the same parameters, such as **[top](../how-to/improve-knowledge-base.md#use-the-top-property-in-the-generateanswer-request-to-get-several-matching-answers)** when querying both your test and production knowledge base

 Ao publicar uma base de dados de conhecimento, o conteúdo de perguntas e respostas base de dados de conhecimento é movido do índice de teste para um índice de produção no Azure Search.
 Veja como funciona a operação [publicar](../Quickstarts/create-publish-knowledge-base.md#publish-the-knowledge-base).

-Se você tiver uma base de dados de conhecimento em regiões diferentes, cada região usará seu próprio índice de Pesquisa Cognitiva do Azure.
+If you have a knowledge base in different regions, each region uses its own Azure Cognitive Search index.
 Como índices diferentes são usados, as pontuações não serão exatamente as mesmas.

 ## <a name="no-match-found"></a>Nenhuma correspondência encontrada
 Quando nenhuma boa correspondência for encontrada pelo classificador, a pontuação de confiança 0,0 ou "Nenhuma" é retornada e a resposta padrão é "Nenhuma correspondência boa encontrada na KB".
-Você pode substituir essa [resposta padrão](#change-default-answer) no bot ou no código do aplicativo que chama o ponto de extremidade.
+You can override this [default response](#change-default-answer) in the bot or application code calling the endpoint.
 Como alternativa, você também pode definir a resposta de substituição no Azure, e isso altera o padrão para todas as bases de dados de conhecimento implantadas em um determinado serviço QnA Maker.

 ## <a name="change-default-answer"></a>Alterar a resposta padrão